 Use a different nut butter: You can substitute the peanut butter with the same amount of a natural nut butter.
 Almond butter would be a great option.
 Make sure there are no added oils in the nut butter.

-Use sugar instead: You can replace the maple syrup with ¾ cup of powdered sugar.
+Use powdered sugar instead: You can replace the maple syrup with ¾ cup of powdered sugar.
 The cookies will be a bit softer and sweeter.

 Equipment: 1½ tablespoon cookie scooper; baking sheet; mixing bowl, measuring cups or food scale; airtight container for storage.